-Salesforce recently announced it will no longer support a version of a common security protocol known as TLS v1.0.
-Those accessing the Salesforce platform will consequently be required to use TLS v1.1 at a minimum, which will have an impact on business users of Salesforce mobile apps, as well as partners and solution providers delivering apps for their Salesforce clients.
-This article will explain what this change means for MobileCaddy customers, and will explore the implications in more detail for anyone not using MobileCaddy for their Salesforce mobile apps.
+Salesforce will no longer support a version of a common security protocol known as TLS v1.0.
+Those accessing the Salesforce platform will consequently be required to use TLS v1.1 at a minimum, which will have an impact on business users of Salesforce mobile apps, as well as partners delivering apps for their Salesforce clients.
+This article explains what this means for MobileCaddy customers, and provides more detail for anyone not using MobileCaddy for their Salesforce mobile apps.

 What you need to know with MobileCaddy